wplib/wplib-box/FAQ.md

 If any of those ideas intrigue you, reach out and [contact us](mailto:team@wplib.com).

-## Submit a Pull Request with a new FAQ Question & Answer
+## Suggest a New FAQ Question & Answer
 If you have figured something out about WPLib that we have not documented, please help out your fellow developers [**fork this repo**](https://github.com/wplib/wplib-box) then [**submit a pull request**](https://github.com/wplib/wplib-box/compare).